pranigopu/appliedStatistics/expansion/AD: Approximating distributions.md

 #### 0.3.4.
 Distribution parameter functions
 $\mu$<br>
-Distribution mean function, i.e. a function that inputs a probability measure defined on a given set $S$ and outputs the corresponding probability distribution's mean (if it exists).
+Distribution mean function, i.e. a function that inputs a probability measure defined on a given set $S$ and outputs the corresponding distribution's mean (if it exists).

 $Var$<br>
-Distribution variance function, i.e. a function that inputs a probability measure defined on a given set $S$ and outouts the corresponding probability distribution's variance (if it exists).
+Distribution variance function, i.e. a function that inputs a probability measure defined on a given set $S$ and outouts the corresponding distribution's variance (if it exists).

 ## 1. Estimators
 _Henceforth, "distribution" = "probability distribution" unless specified._